greenonline/PET_Text_Scroll/README.md

 >
 > However, 3 IN 1 only uses program files (i.e. PRG), so only this type of file is listed to the screen.
 Also the size of the file is not given as it is not really that important.
 >
-> Just in cose you ever have any disk errors, I hove included Option 5 which will read rhe error channel of the disk drive and report any errors.
+> Just in case you ever have any disk errors, I hove included Option 5 which will read the error channel of the disk drive and report any errors.
 >
 > Option 6 is extremely important.
-This function allows you to moke more copies of the progam.
-If you use ihis function then you will be prompted for the filename that you wish to call the program by.
+This function allows you to make more copies of the program.
+If you use this function then you will be prompted for the filename that you wish to call the program by.
 The default output device when you load this program is disk.
 If you are using tape then you will need to change the output device.
 This is done by pressing F1.
-You will be able to tell which is currently being used for output as both this optfon and Option 7 will hove either a '1' or an '8' after them.
+You will be able to tell which is currently being used for output as both this option and Option 7 will hove either a '1' or an '8' after them.
 A '1' specifies an output device of 1, i.e. cassette while an '8' means device 8 which is disk.
 >
 > The final command available from the main menu is LOAD.
 This will LOAD the specified file into the same area of memory that it was saved from.
 This means that you can load any of the files created with the editor programs from the main menu.
 >
 >
 > #### Using the editors
 >
-> Before I take a close look at the individual editor programsit is worth pointing out a few convention.
+> Before I take a close look at the individual editor programs, it is worth pointing out a few conventions.
 >   Firstly all numerical inputs and outputs are in HEX.
-This is become most programmers work in hexadecimal since it is alot easier when writing machine code than using decimal.
-Since this program was designed as a programmers tool it is obvfous that it should use HEX.
-All inputs must be made up to two or four figits e.g. '00' or '0003'.
+This is become most programmers work in hexadecimal since it is a lot easier when writing machine code than using decimal.
+Since this program was designed as a programmers tool it is obvious that it should use HEX.
+All inputs must be made up to two or four digits e.g. '00' or '0003'.
 >
-> Many of the functions can be confrolled by either the cursor keys or a joystick in port two.
+> Many of the functions can be controlled by either the cursor keys or a joystick in port two.
 Since the joystick only has one fire button and it may need to either erase or set points, the 'F1' key is used to select its operation.
 Doth editors indicate whether the joystick is in DRAW mode or erase (DEL) mode.
 Take a look at the labelled pictures of both editors to see where the flags are.
 >  As with the main menu the device for output can be either an 8 or 1.
 This can be changed from the pull down menu (F7).
 >  Again look at the pictures in order to see where the flags can be found.
 >